19hours/sg-statutes/Acts/Competition Act.md

 (31st January 2006)

-An Act to make provision about competition and the abuse of a dominant position in the market; and to establish the Competition Commission of Singapore, to provide for its functions and powers and for matters connected therewith.
+An Act to make provision about competition and the abuse of a dominant position in the market; and to establish the Competition and Consumer Commission of Singapore, to provide for its functions and powers and for matters connected therewith.

+[Act 10 of 2018 wef 01/04/2018]

 [1st January 2005: Parts I and II and First and Second Schedules ;

 1st September 2005: Part IV ;

-1st January 2006: Parts III (except Division 4)1, V and VI and Third Schedule
+Parts III (except Division 4)1, V and VI and Third Schedule

 1Division 4 of Part III and the Fourth Schedule were repealed by Act 23 of 2007 on 30th June 2007.
-New Divisions 4 and 4A of Part III and the new Fourth Schedule were inserted by Act 23 of 2007 and were brought into operation on 1st July 2007
+New Divisions 4 and 4A of Part III and the new Fourth Schedule were inserted by Act 23 of 2007 and were brought into operation on 1st January 20061st July 2007

 ]